Best-HeyGman/js-web-crypto-random/README.md

-None of this code was written by me.
+Most of this code was not written by me.
 This was a test I did with the Codestral LLM.
 That's the exact Prompt I used:

 ```
 Hi, please create a website (.html) with javascript that has the following properties: